txrunishere/JS-Projects/README.md

 - ### Project 7: Notes App
     - A simple Notes App that allows users to create and manage notes.
 Users can add notes with a title and delete them as needed.

+- ### Project 8: Stop Watch
+    -A simple and functional stopwatch app with the ability to:
+        - Start the timer.
+        - Stop the timer.
+        - Reset the timer.

 ## How to Use

 1. Clone the repository: